New Slains Castle: History

-In 1820 William Hay, 18th Earl of Erroll, married Lady Elizabeth FitzClarence, the illegitimate daughter of King William IV and Dorothea Jordan.
-In the 1830s the 18th Earl commissioned the Aberdeen architect John Smith to remodel the castle.
+In 1820, William Hay, 18th Earl of Erroll, married Lady Elizabeth FitzClarence, the illegitimate daughter of King William IV and Dorothea Jordan.
+In the 1830s, the 18th Earl commissioned the Aberdeen architect John Smith to remodel the castle.
 This resulted in a virtual rebuilding of Slains in a Scots Baronial style, including granite facings, in 1836–1837.
 Gardens were laid out in the late 1890s by the landscape architect T. H. Mawson.

+Bram Stoker and Dracula

 Slains Castle is associated with the author Bram Stoker, who was a regular visitor to nearby Cruden Bay between 1892 and 1910.
 The castle is mentioned in his locally set novels, The Watter's Mou' and The Mystery of the Sea: At first the cleft runs from west to east, and broadens out into a wide bay of which one side a steep grassy slope leads towards the new castle of Slains...’
 The Watter’s Mou’.